-You can use Storage vMotion to move virtual machines between the vSAN datastores, NFS and VMFS datastores.
+You can use Storage vMotion to move virtual machines between vSAN datastores, NFS datastores, and VMFS datastores.

 Only magnetic disks and flash devices used for capacity can contribute to the datastore capacity.
 The devices used for flash cache are not counted as part of the datastore.

 Each object is composed of a set of components, determined by capabilities that are in use in the VM Storage Policy.
-For example, when the Primary level of failures to tolerate policy configured to one, vSAN ensures that the protection components, such as replicas and witnesses of the object are placed on separate hosts in the vSAN cluster, where each replica is an object component.
+For example, with Primary level of failures to tolerate set to 1, vSAN ensures that the protection components, such as replicas and witnesses, are placed on separate hosts in the vSAN cluster, where each replica is an object component.
 In addition, in the same policy, if the Number of disk stripes per object configured to two or more, vSAN also stripes the object across multiple capacity devices and each stripe is considered a component of the specified object.
 When needed, vSAN might also break large objects into multiple components.